 - Subscribers: enlist to receive messages published to a certain topic

 In the “confirmation message” example, if we had only an e-mail sending mechanism and wanted to add SMS messaging as well, it would be a matter of deploying an SMS sender service and subscribing it to the “customer notifications” topic.
 The rest of the system remains unaware of this change.
 This makes the overall project a lot more manageable and extensible.

 Read our detailed page about the Pub/Sub pattern.

 An Event Bridge is somewhat similar to the above two, but with a difference: messages (called events) are matched to subscribers depending on a fine-grained pattern matching mechanism.
-Events that match a certain pattern would be forwarded to a particular subscriber responsible for processing it.
+Events that match a certain pattern would be forwarded to a particular subscriber responsible for processing them.

 A Stream Processing system would be more suitable for continuous data ingestion.
 An example would be application or database logs, tracking a series of clicks in a user interface for analytical purposes, etc. It is not quite in the exact same category as the others in this list, but it can be helpful for batching.

-Stream Processing services will usually allow to group multiple datapoints and invoke a service processor every 10 minutes, for example, or whenever the amount of data ingested reaches 10 megabytes.
+Stream Processing services will usually allow to group multiple data points and invoke a service processor every 10 minutes, for example, or whenever the amount of data ingested reaches 10 megabytes.
 This batching mechanism can help improve performance and reduce costs in serverless architectures.